psancassani/psancassani.github.io/_pages/about.md

 I am Pietro Sancassani, a PhD student at ifo Institut and LMU in Munich, Germany.

-My research interests are Education, Labor, and Public Economics.
+My research interests are Education, Labor, and Political Economy.

 Paper 1
 ======